 Donegal Railway Heritage Centre is considered one of the county’s hidden gems and is located just 300 metres from Donegal Town Centre.
 Donegal had the largest narrow-gauge railway network in the British Isles, and operated one of the first railway vehicles with an internal combustion engine in the world.
 Uniquely, this fascinating museum celebrating Donegal’s railway heritage, is based in one of the few remaining original station houses, which opened in 1889.
-The recently refurbished museum comprises of railway rolling stock, interesting artefacts, displays, a video presentation, model railways, a reference library, a shop and much more, including that famous Donegal welcome!
+The recently refurbished museum comprises of railway rolling stock, interesting artefacts, displays, a video presentation, audio presentations, model railways, a reference library, a shop, a coffee hut and much more.
+We are also delighted to have our star exhibit just returned to the museum, an original 1907 Donegal Railway steam engine, “Drumboe”, the first engine to return to the county in many decades!
 Check out our Facebook page for additional information.

 Open Monday-Saturday from 10:00-17:00 | Sunday 12noon-4pm (April-September) or by appointment.

 Families: €13 (2 adults, 2 children)

 Special consideration for tours & groups, please contact us to arrange.

 Sunday: 12noon to 4pm, (April-September), or by appointment (just email us the previous day and we will open up for you, email@example.com)